What Do You Do With Kief?

 THC is the main intoxicating component of cannabis that creates the medicating effects for which the plant is famous.
 While THC has its critics due to its potent psychoactive effect, research tells us it can have significant therapeutic benefits for a range of health issues.

-A 2013 FDA approved trial confirmed THC’s effectiveness as a pain reliever.
-THC has also been granted use as a treatment for nausea, and there is significant research pointing to its ability to treat PTSD, insomnia, and a number of other conditions, such as anorexia.
+A 2013 FDA approved trial concluded that THC is an effective, reliable pain reliever.
+THC is also approved as a treatment for nausea, and there is significant research pointing to its ability to treat PTSD, insomnia, and a number of other conditions, such as anorexia.

 CBD, on the other hand, is a non-intoxicating cannabinoid that has gained a reputation for its anti-inflammatory properties.
 Anecdotes of CBD’s benefits have long been passed around both within and without the cannabis community.
 In 2018 a report from the World Health Organization concluded that CBD can help in relieving the symptoms of Multiple Sclerosis, chronic pain, anxiety, depression, Alzheimer’s Disease, and Parkinson’s Disease.